ux-talk-tokyo/ux-talk-tokyo/docs/_posts/2014-07-23-ux-research-at-sony-by-carol-chung-and-ux-methods-for-game-development-by-hawken-king.md

 ---
 layout: post
-title: UX Talk Tokyo #11 - "UX research at Sony" by Carol Chung & "UX methods for game development" by Hawken King.
+title: 2014 Jul-UX Talk Tokyo #11 - "UX research at Sony" by Carol Chung & "UX methods for game development" by Hawken King.
 snippet: There will be two presentations: 1) "Lean UX in Practice" Mark McFarlane will talk about ...
 ---
 28 participants